Common Interest Development

 - Negotiate and prepare cost sharing agreements.

-Assist in obtaining Department of Real Estate approval, made more efficient by the use of our Master Management Documents which have received pre-approval from the California Department of Real Estate.
+Assist in obtaining Bureau of Real Estate approval, made more efficient by the use of our Master Management Documents which have received pre-approval from the California Bureau of Real Estate.

 Preparation of Complete Sales Package